-Settings: Clk Out voltage, USB Hub Sleep Enable, FW ver & Serial Number
+Settings: Clk Out voltage, Scrn Off, USB Hub Sleep Enable, Enable Remote7, & R7 Ports

 Clock Out voltage (tab-stop)

 The voltage choices are: +5v or +12v.
 Use the Up/Dn buttons to move to the voltage choice, the choice gets underlined.
 Use the Encoder knob to scroll through the choices.